-Affirmation and Inclusion
+Affirmation and Inclusion at Faith

 Symbolic of resurrection and transformation the butterfly has long been an emblem of Faith United Methodist Church.
 Displaying a butterfly in rainbow colors in a heart full of Faith's diverse people indicates our affirmation and inclusion of everyone.
 We believe that every person created by God's hands is an individual of sacred worth.
 We embrace our differences as a gift of God, we embody love and justice for all God’s children, and we bear witness to Christ's inclusive love and grace.